Quick Faith Builders for Parents: 12 Methods to Put Jesus First

 12. Extend the Lesson

-Go high-tech and create an online page where parents can access “Lesson Extenders” to use during the week that help drive home your classroom lesson and give families opportunities to learn together.
+Go high-tech and create an online page where parents can access easy-to-do “Lesson Extenders” to use during the week that help drive home your classroom lesson and give families opportunities to learn together.

 Looking for more ideas for families?
 Check out these articles!